SoptikHa2/archlinux-dotfiles/setup/README.md

 This contains script that one day should set up and provision functioning archlinux install.

+The script assumes user has working xorg setup and installed window manager that is supported.
+Currently: i3 only.

 | Script name | Purpose |
 | ----------- | ------- |
 | [setup.sh](setup.sh) | Runs other script that setup particular part of system |